top of page

 The Lesson Beneath the Leap

 Sometimes, the path forward requires an act of letting go.
+It’s not failure.
+It’s discernment.

 It’s the art of listening deeply enough to know when persistence becomes resistance; when staying loyal to something means betraying yourself.